-- Scottish Government official statistics: Including some of the underlying data.
-Useful for pointing towards various datasets. - Contact information for Scottish Government analytical departments - NHS Scotland datasets catalogue - Scottish Public Health Observatory Profiles: Show a range of indicators to give an overview of health and its wider determinants at a local level.
-They also provide information on the sources of these indicators. - UK Data Service: The UK Data Service collection includes major UK government-sponsored surveys, cross-national surveys, longitudinal studies, UK census data, international aggregate, business data, and qualitative data. - Office for National Statistics - Secure Anonymised Information Linkage (SAIL) Databank: a safe haven for person-based records on the population of Wales. - Northern Ireland Statistics and Research Agency - UK census based longitudinal studies: (SLS, CeLSIUS, NILS).
+- Scottish Government's official statistics and open data platform, including some of the underlying data.
+Useful for pointing towards various datasets. - NHS Scotland catalogue of datasets. - The Scottish Public Health Observatory Profiles show a range of indicators to give an overview of health and its wider determinants at a local level.
+They also provide information on the sources of these indicators. - - The UK Data Service collection includes major UK government-sponsored surveys, cross-national surveys, longitudinal studies, UK census data, international aggregate, business data, and qualitative data. - Office for National Statistics. - The Secure Anonymised Information Linkage (SAIL) Databank is a safe haven for billions of person-based records on the population of Wales. - Northern Ireland Statistics and Research Agency. - UK census based longitudinal studies (SLS, CeLSIUS, NILS).